A North Carolina transaction coordinator who keeps the file on track

-North Carolina Transaction & Listing Coordination (NCTLC) manages the transaction file from accepted offer to closing, so North Carolina agents stay on selling instead of paperwork.
+North Carolina Transaction & Listing Coordination (NCTLC) manages the transaction file from accepted offer to closing, so NC agents stay on selling instead of paperwork.

 From the first document to the archived post-close file, NCTLC runs the back office so the agent stays in front of clients.